chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/index.md

     ---

-    Get started with MeshCore, learn the first steps to get started, and begin configuring your node to align with the local mesh.
+    Get started with MeshCore, learn the first steps, and begin configuring your node to connect with the local mesh.

     [:fontawesome-solid-angle-right: Open](getting-started/index.md)